Yankee Doodle Bugs: Plot

-In the fifth segment, Bugs is seen approaching Betsy Ross' home where she is sewing an American flag (presumably after several failed design attempts, this is the first iteration of the flag - it has the 13 red and white colony stripes and blue field).
-He says: "Hiya Bets - how's the flag coming along?"
+In the fifth segment, Bugs is seen approaching Betsy Ross' home where she is sewing an American flag (with 13 red and white stripes and an unadorned blue field).
+He says: "Hiya Bets, how's the flag coming along?"
 She opens the flag displaying it and asks: "How's this, Mr. Bunny?" but Bugs makes a comment to Betsy that something is missing in the blue field.
 (Note the sign at the front gate that says: "Watch your step - Geo.
-Washington slipped here").
+Washington slipped here".)
 Pacing back and forth thinking hard about what can go in the blue field, Bugs unknowingly steps on a rake and the handle hits him in the head, forming a circle of stars around his head.
 He then looks at Betsy and asks: "Hey Betsy, does this give you an idea-r?"
 Betsy agrees, and starts sewing the stars into the blue space on the flag.
-That is how rabbits helped with the formation of the American flag.

 The sixth segment has the enemy storming Bunker Hill.
 Of course, a cannon is pointed right at them, and as soon as they get close enough, the cannon goes off surprising the enemy, who then turn around and walk in the opposite direction, their uniforms and weapons in tatters.

 The battle at Valley Forge is the seventh segment, where Bugs explains the hardships endured, including 6 ft of snow and frigid temperatures.
 An ice cream wagon is seen driving across the snow playing Yankee Doodle, and is immediately fired upon and explodes.
 The practically destroyed truck turns around in the opposite direction and rides off-scene.

 The last segment opens with Bugs explaining "The enemy fleet was all bottled up", showing two ships in a bottle in a harbor, then shows Bugs steering a motor boat across the Delaware River with George Washington.

 After Bugs tells Clyde all of these important historical events, the school bell is heard in the distance and Bugs rushes him off to school saying: "And don't forget what I told ya!"
-Later in the day, Clyde returns home with an angry look on his face and Bugs asks him: "Well, Clyde!
-How did you make out on your history exam?"
-Clyde puts a "Dunce cap" on his head and asks: "Does THIS answer your question?!"
+Later in the day, Clyde returns home with a sour look and Bugs asks him how he performed in the history exam.
+Clyde puts a dunce cap on his head and asks: "Does THIS answer your question?!"